sombriks/sample-jakartaee-gradle-cargo/README.md

 ## Why cargo

-Because no unsung here did a decent infrastructure for java app containers on visual studio code, therefore the build systems must cover the gap.
+Because no unsung hero did a decent infrastructure for java app containers on visual studio code, therefore the build systems must cover the gap.

-Also ii want to believe that _springboot_ isn't the only way.
+Also i want to believe that _springboot_ isn't the only way.
 I like my kbyte-scale war file.